Some times getting a traffic ticket

 Valley Communities Served

-Hall, Central Valley, Town of Chester, Village of Chester, Circleville, Town
+Hall, Central Valley, Town of Chester, Village of Chester, Chester, Town

-of Cornwall, Cornwall on Hudson, Town of Crawford, Cuddebackville, Village
+of Cornwall, Cornwall on Hudson, Cornwall, Town of Crawford, Crawford, Village

 of Florida,

-Fort Montgomery, Godeffroy, Town of Goshen, Village of Goshen, Town of
+Florida, Fort Montgomery, Town of Goshen, Village of Goshen, Goshen, Town of

-Greenville, Greenwood Lake, Town of Hamptonburgh, Village of Harriman, Town of
+Greenville, Greenville, Greenwood Lake, Town of Hamptonburgh, Hamptonburgh, Village of Harriman,

-Village of Maybrook, Mid Hudson, Middle Hope, City of Middletown, Town of Minisink,
+Village of Maybrook, Maybrook, City of Middletown, Middletown, Town of Minisink,

-Town of Monroe, Village of Monroe, Town of Montgomery, Village of
+Minisink, Town of Monroe, Village of Monroe, Monroe, Town of Montgomery, Village of

-Montgomery, Mountainville, New Hampton, New Milford, Town of New Windsor,
+Montgomery, Montgomery, Town of New Windsor, New Windsor,

-City of Newburgh, Town of Newburgh, Otisville, Pine Bush, Pine Island, Port
+City of Newburgh, Town of Newburgh, Newburgh, Otisville, Port

-Jervis, Rock Tavern, Salisbury Mills, Silver Lake, Slate Hill, Southfields,
+Jervis, City of Port Jervis, Salisbury Mills, Slate Hill, Town

-of Tuxedo, Village of Tuxedo, Tuxedo Park, U S C C, Unionville, United
+of Tuxedo, Village of Tuxedo, Tuxedo Park, Tuxedo, Unionville, United

-States Military Academy, Vails Gate, Walden, Town of Wallkill, Town of Warwick,
+States Military Academy, Vails Gate, Walden, Town of Wallkill, Wallkill, Town of Warwick,

 Village of Warwick,

-Washingtonville, Town of Wawayanda, West Point, Westtown, Town of Woodbury.
+Warwick, Washingtonville, Town of Wawayanda, Wawayanda, West Point,

 Accord, Bearsville,